-All of last fall semester's flipped classroom mini-lectures are on YouTube and I will be creating new ones as we cover the material.
-One way to relate the mini-lectures to the other course materials is that they are there to highlight your textbook and pace your reading.
+All of last fall semester's flipped classroom mini-lectures are on YouTube and I will be creating new mini-lectures as we cover the material.
+The mini-lectures are there to highlight the textbook and workbook and pace your reading.
 They are also there to share my intuition on the most challenging sections with you.
-The mini-lectures are short (10-15 minutes — not one hour!) with multiple places to pause to study the corresponding sections of the textbook.
+The mini-lectures are short (10-15 minutes max — not one hour!).
+They are meant to be used with the textbook — not replace it.

-Although students have demonstrably higher success rates with the flipped methodology, many of them desire the traditional lecture format because it is familiar, and it is at least a system in which they are "getting by."
+Although students have demonstrably higher success rates with the flipped methodology, most students like the traditional lecture format because it feels familiar, and it is at least a system in which they are "getting by."
 Unfortunately, "getting by" is not remotely sufficient to create a foundation of knowledge for an up-and-coming generation of scientists and engineers.

 We will be implementing as many flipped classroom techniques as we can collectively handle.
 Please bear with me, and if you are finding the flipped classroom disorienting, perhaps you could be encouraged by a look into the literature on its effectiveness: for example, a study involving 6,000 students who were studying the same material as you will be studying this semester, and which demonstrated that flipped classroom resulted in more than twice — yes, more than twice! — the gain in performance on standardized tests as conventional instruction.